U.N. rights council votes to probe Iran's ongoing crackdown | Law-Order

 Volker Turk, the U.N. rights commissioner, had earlier demanded that Iran end its "disproportionate" use of force in quashing protests that have erupted after the death in custody of 22-year old Kurdish woman Mahsa Amini on Sept.
 16. The protests have particularly focused on women's rights - Amini was detained by morality police for attire deemed inappropriate under Iran's Islamic dress code - but have also called for the fall of Supreme Leader Ayatollah Ali Khamenei.

-Turk, who said Iran faced a "full fledged human rights crisis" with 14,000 people arrested, including children, said Tehran had not responded to a request he had made to visit the country.
+Turk, who said Iran faced a "full fledged human rights crisis" with 14,000 people arrested, including children, said Tehran had not responded to his request to visit the country.
 Iran has given no death toll for protesters, but a deputy foreign minister, Ali Bagheri Kani, said on Thursday that around 50 police had died and hundreds been injured in the unrest - the first official figure for deaths among security forces.

-He did not say whether that figure also included deaths among other security forces such as the Bassij or the Revolutionary Guards.
+He did not say whether that figure also included deaths among other security forces such as the Revolutionary Guards.
 CRACKDOWN

 The crackdown has been particularly intense in Kurdish areas, located in western Iran, with the U.N. rights monitor this week noting reports of 40 deaths there over the past week.
-A parliament member from the mainly Kurdish city of Mahabad said he had been issued repeated summons by the judiciary for his stance in support of protesters.
+Voria Ghafouri, an outspoken Kurdish Iranian soccer player was arrested on Thursday for "insulting the national team" and "propaganda against the system", according to the official IRNA news agency.
+He was arrested after a training session with the Foolad Khuzestan Football Club.

+Iranian authorities have arrested a number of soccer players for expressing their support for protests.
+Asked on Thursday about the unrest at home Iran national team striker Mehdi Taremi said they were in Qatar to play soccer.
+"We are not under pressure," he added after players refused to sing the national anthem in their first match at the World Cup against England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)